The Constitution of the

-Section 1.
 All meetings in the Party shall be open to all Members.

-Section 2.
 The secret ballot may not be used for any committee decision.
 The secret ballot may be used for elections.

 Article XVI: District Executive Committees

-The District State Central Committee shall consist of the Chair of each County in the Congressional District.
+The District Central Committee shall consist of the Chair of each County in the Congressional District.
 The District Committee shall:

 - a.
 Direct and coordinate party activities in the district, including candidate recruitment and county affiliate development;

+- c.
 Coordinate a district caucus.

-Article XVII: Amendements to the Constitution
+Article XVII: Amendments to The Constitution.

 This Constitution may be amended by a 90% vote of the Delegates at any Regular Convention.